mvolkmann/blog/src/swift/swift-ui.md

 1. Click the Finish button.
 1. Click the Activate button.

+1. In the Navigator, select the application folder that contains the file `ContentView.swift`.
 1. Select File ...
 New ...
 File...
 1. Under the "Resources" section, click "SiriKit Intent Definition File".
 1. Click the Next button.